November 30, 2014

 Once the Google image database is re-generated, probably the image from this page will be the first result, which should cut down the traffic a fair amount.

 I don’t know who did this, but I am very amused.
-I’m glad I’m not the only one whom Davy rubs the wrong way.

 I don’t often disagree with the Lessig/Slashdot/BoingBoing crowd on domestic issues, but I have to say I think almost everyone’s off-base with this net neutrality business.
 I thought we all agreed that we didn’t want the goverment policing how the Internet works, but now everyone suddenly thinks that we need FCC bureaucrats constantly inspecting bandwidth providers’ pipes to ensure they’re neutral enough.
 It sounds to me like a nightmare–every time there’s some random backhoe outage somewhere, there’ll have to be a goverment investigation to make sure it wasn’t intentional.